AMWA-TV/bcp-003-01/docs/Secure Communication.md

 Wildcard certificates SHOULD NOT be used.

-Certificates SHOULD contain the Subject Alternate Name (SAN) extension.
-The Subject Alternate Name field SHOULD contain the Common Name (CN), and any other names the server is known by, [to ensure client compatibility][Digicert].
+Certificates SHOULD contain the Subject Alternative Name (SAN) extension.
+The Subject Alternative Name field SHOULD contain the Common Name (CN), and any other names the server is known by, [to ensure client compatibility][Digicert].

-Certificates SHOULD NOT use IP addresses as the Common Name or as a Subject Alternate Name.
+Certificates SHOULD NOT use IP addresses as the Common Name or as a Subject Alternative Name.

 There SHALL be a way of revoking Certificates that are no longer needed or compromised.